DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - acquisition
         - preservation
     - Types of evidence:
-        - **primary evidence**:
+        - 🧑‍⚖️**primary evidence**:
             - most reliable and used at trial
             - original documents (e.g. legal contracts), no copies or duplicates
-        - **secondary evidence**:
+        - 🧑‍⚖️**secondary evidence**:
             - less powerful and reliable than primary evidence (e.g. copies of originals, witness oral evidence etc)
             - if primary evidence is available secondary of the same content is not valid
-        - **Real Evidence**: also known as object evidence. this type of evidence includes physical objects, such as computers, hard drives, and other storage devices, that can be brought into a court of law.
-Real evidence must be either ✴️uniquely identified by a witness or authenticated through a ✴️documented chain of custody.
+        - 🧑‍⚖️**Real Evidence**: also known as object evidence. this type of evidence includes physical objects, such as computers, hard drives, and other storage devices, that can be brought into a court of law.
+Real evidence must be either 📝uniquely identified by a witness or authenticated through a 📝documented chain of custody.
 Real evidence is object evidence—tangible things that can be brought into a court of law.
-        - **Documentary Evidence**: includes any 📝written items brought into court to prove a fact at hand.
+        - 🧑‍⚖️**Documentary Evidence**: includes any 📝written items brought into court to prove a fact at hand.
 This type of evidence must also be authenticated.
 Two additional evidence rules apply specifically to documentary evidence:
              - ✴️The best evidence rule states that when a document is used as evidence in a court proceeding, the original document must be introduced.
              - ✴️The parol evidence rule states that when an agreement between parties is put into written form, the written document is assumed to contain all the terms of the agreement and no verbal agreements may modify the written agreement.
-        - **direct evidence**: this type of evidence is based on the observations of a witness or expert opinion and can be used to prove a fact at hand (with backup evidence support)
+        - 🧑‍⚖️**Direct evidence**: this type of evidence is based on the observations of a witness or expert opinion and can be used to prove a fact at hand (with backup evidence support)
-        - **circumstantial evidence**: this type of evidence is based on inference and can be used to support a conclusion, but not prove it
+        - 🧑‍⚖️**Circumstantial evidence**: this type of evidence is based on inference and can be used to support a conclusion, but not prove it
-        - **corroborative evidence**: this type of evidence is used to support other evidence and can be used to strengthen a case
+        - 🧑‍⚖️**Corroborative evidence**: this type of evidence is used to support other evidence and can be used to strengthen a case
-        - **Demonstrative Evidence** is evidence used to support testimonial evidence.
+        - 🧑‍⚖️**Demonstrative Evidence** is evidence used to support testimonial evidence.
 It consists of items that may or may not be admitted into evidence themselves but are used to help a witness explain a concept or clarify an issue.
-        - **Testimonial Evidence** is, quite simply, evidence consisting of the testimony of a witness, either verbal testimony in court or written testimony in a recorded deposition.
+        - 🧑‍⚖️**Testimonial Evidence** is, quite simply, evidence consisting of the testimony of a witness, either verbal testimony in court or written testimony in a recorded deposition.
 Witnesses must take an oath agreeing to tell the truth.
-        - **hearsay evidence**: type of evidence that is based on statements made by someone outside of court and is generally not admissible
+        - 🧑‍⚖️**Hearsay evidence**: type of evidence that is based on statements made by someone outside of court and is generally not admissible
-        - **best evidence rule**: states that the original evidence should be presented in court, rather than a copy or other secondary evidence
+        - 🧑‍⚖️**Best evidence rule**: states that the original evidence should be presented in court, rather than a copy or other secondary evidence
     - It is important to note that evidence should be collected and handled in a forensically sound manner to ensure that it is admissible in court and to avoid any legal issues
     - The chain of custody: focuses on having control of the evidence -- who collected and handled what evidence, when, and where
         - think about establishing the chain of custody as: